gabkrenzer/PhononFlow/ModeMap/README.md

 ### Scripts
 Using the scripts it gives a five step worklow - each step is highlighted on the mind map:
 1. `structures.sh` runs `ModeMap.py` for all the MODEs of interest and untar MODEMAP.tar.gz, which contains all the MPOSCARs.
 2. `singlepoint_norun.sh` and `singlepoint_run.sh` distributes all MPOSCARs into single directories with INCAR, KPOINTS, POTCAR, and job script files.
-I recommend starting with `singlepoint_norun.sh` and then test that calculations are well converged before using `run.sh`, which is specifically designed to run single point calculations for all structures apart from the undisturbed and extreme ones.
+I recommend starting with `singlepoint_norun.sh` and then test that calculations are well converged on equilibrium and extreme structures before using `run.sh`, which is specifically designed to run single point calculations for all structures apart from the equilibrium and extreme ones.
 3. `energies.sh` runs `ExtractTotalEnergies.py` for all MODEs and cleans irrelevant files from all sub-directories.
 4. `postprocess.sh` runs `ModeMap_PostProcess.py` for all MODEs and creates the directory Results, which stores the potential energy surface for each mode.
 5. `fitting.sh` runs `ModeMap_PolyFit.py` for all MODEs.